powercord-community/owoifier/README.md

 A Powercord plugin to change your message with a ~~cute~~ weeb one

 ## Changelog
+### v2.1.1

+Added a option to not owoify code blocks, you can toggle it in plugin settings.
+No longer owoifies channel/emoji/everyone/here mentions.
+This release has been brought to you by [Sammy](https://github.com/SammyWhamy).

 ### v2.1.0

 Removed chatbar button.
 No longer sends a toast on `toggleowo`.
 Added a toggle for auto owo in settings.

 ### v2.0.0

 Now uses an actual library! big thanks to [foobball](https://github.com/foobball)
 And new settings.

 ## Commands